getsentry/sentry-javascript/MIGRATION.md

 Instead of an `transactionContext` being passed to the `tracesSampler` callback, the callback will directly receive `name` and `attributes` going forward.
 You can use these to make your sampling decisions, while `transactionContext` will be removed in v8.
-Note that the `attributes` are only the attributes at transaction creation time, and some attributes may only be set later (and thus not be available during sampling).
+Note that the `attributes` are only the attributes at span creation time, and some attributes may only be set later during the span lifecycle (and thus not be available during sampling).

 ## Deprecate using `getClient()` to check if the SDK was initialized